krashanoff/whoami/_posts/2025-01-30-digital-nomad.md

 ## On immigration at large

 Overall, this has been my first real experience dealing with immigration officials in a foreign country, and it has given me a greater appreciation for those who immigrate to the United States in hopes of a better life, better employment opportunities, or for asylum.
-I realize that the process is expedited through employers and their immigration lawyers, but regardless, it is an arduous process that I should not be wished upon another person.
+I realize that the process is expedited through employers and their immigration lawyers, but regardless, it is an arduous process that should not be wished upon another human.

 # ...only to be met with victory
 <subtitle class="title-tl">優勝</subtitle>

-One fateful morning, I received an email from my employer's HR representatives.
+Some days later, I received an email from my employer's HR representatives.
 The document I requested had been produced without issue.
-I opened my employer's group life insurance certificate to find that two words had been added to two sentences in the document.
+I opened my copy of the employer's group life insurance certificate to find that two words had been added to two sentences in the document.

 > ...in the United States **and Japan**...

 That was what they were looking for.
 I forwarded the document immediately, much to the dismay of the consulate representatives I had been bothering, no doubt.
 In fact, they were anything but communicative from this point on, it was complete radio silence.

-Complete radio silence, until, that is, I received my prepaid USPS envelope in the mail.
+Radio silence, that is, until I received my prepaid USPS envelope in the mail.
 It was so soon after I forwarded my updated information that I thought it must have been a fluke, but inside was my passport with a full-page Japanese visa.

 Now, as I finish writing this blog post from a dingy little one-bedroom in Tokyo, working nights and living sleepless days, I struggle to recall any of the stressful points of this journey.
 All that's left is a sense of adventure.